Need an EPC in Cheshunt?

 More Info

-From April 2020, all existing rented properties should have a valid Energy Performance Certificate.
-Before that date an Energy Performance Certificate was only required on new rentals.
-Penalties can be issued by the local authority for infringement of this.
+From April 2020, all existing rental properties should have a valid Energy Performance Certificate.
+Before that date an Certificate was only required on new rentals.
+Penalties may be issued by the local authority for violation of this.

 What Is The Minimum Rating For A Rental Property